TylorS/4.5/README.md

 your tests likely don't look too much like your applications.
 This library aims to solve this with functionally-oriented assertions that are lazy and monadic.

+Built for the functional test-runner [45](https://github.com/TylorS/45) which has a built-in interpreter for `4.5` assertions.

+Should also work with all test libraries that use thrown errors to signal test failure such as `Mocha`, using the [`assert interpreter`](#interpreters).

 ## Table of Contents

 - [Installation](#let-me-have-it)